 However, other Poskim, including the Aishel Avrahm Butchatch Siman 46, rule that the words “Goy” and “Eved” include female gentiles and maid-servants as well, and thus the Bracha should be said by women with the same version as men.

-The prevalent custom is for women to recite these Brachos the same as men do.
+The prevalent custom, as far as I know, is for women to recite these Brachos the same as men do.

 674) Q: We are having a family reunion with a lot of grandparents, cousins, aunts, uncles, brothers and sisters etc. What is the halacha regarding male relatives who want to give a hug to their female relative upon arrival?
 Which relatives are allowed and which not?
 Do you have a suggestion how to decline a hug from a relative who is secular and doesn’t understand the laws of negia?

 A: Touching members of the opposite gender is forbidden, and if done out of love or pleasure, according to many Rishonim, and even if done not out of pleasure according to the Rambam and others, is a biblical prohibition and requires one giving his/her life rather than transgressing.
 (See Rabbeinu YonahIgeres Hateshuva 1:11, Rambam Sefer Hamitzvos 353 and Shulchan Aruch Even HaEzer Siman 21 and Bais Shmuel Siman 20:1)

 Touching, kissing and hugging most “relatives” is also prohibited, and may even be worse as they are called “Erva” by the Torah.
 (See Chochmas Adam Klal 125 and Igros Moshe Yoreh Deah Vol. 2 Siman 137 Dibur Hamaschil B’Neshika)